masonmedia-projects/warren-yen-portfolio/Readme.md

 ### CSS

 1. Your CSS is in the `styles.scss` file.
 I've used bootstrap 4 and imported its styles into the main stylesheet, and you can write plain CSS or use SASS.
 2. Bootstrap uses "functional" CSS where styles are separated into "utility" classes that reduce styling to the smallest possible components for single-use.
 Padding, margin, grid, borders, colors, etc., are all given their own classes that are added directly to the HTML.
 They can be used or you can write your own styles depending on what you need.
-Check out [Bootstrap docs for more info](https://getbootstrap.com/docs/4.4/getting-started/introduction/).
+Check out the [Bootstrap docs for more info](https://getbootstrap.com/docs/4.4/getting-started/introduction/).
 3. Links: I added a class `.x-link` for external links (i.e. your "see sample" links on the detail page).
 To remove stock anchor styling on navigation and home page project links, only anchors with the `.x-link` class will behave like native web links (blue color, underline on hover, etc).
-You can control or change that in the css under //links.
+You can control or change that in the css under `//links`.

 ### New pages